 Kiwi is mostly water.
 If your pet hasn’t been drinking or is suffering from constipation, treating them with kiwi can be a great way to get them hydrated.
 However, too much water can cause an upset stomach or diarrhea.
 If you feed your guinea pig kiwi, you’ll need to start slow and see if there is a negative reaction before increasing portion size.

 Kiwi contains calcium ,which is good for humans but can lead to bladder stones in your guinea pig.
 If your pet gets bladder stones, you will need to get them surgically removed.
 Since this issue is common with these pets, experts recommend keeping a close eye on the calcium you provide and avoiding it when possible.

-Is Kiwi Good For My Guinea Pig?
+Is Kiwi Good for My Guinea Pig?

 Your guinea pig does not make enough vitamin C and will require supplements in their diet, so any snacks that contain it are preferred.
 A lack of vitamin C can lead to scurvy which can be life-threatening if not caught early.
-Some deficiency symptoms include a lack of energy, difficulty walking, rough hair, loss of appetite, and diarrhea.
+Some vitamin C deficiency signs include a lack of energy, difficulty walking, rough hair, loss of appetite, and diarrhea.
 Kiwi contains 92.7 milligrams of vitamin C per 100 grams of fruit, so it is well worth feeding your pet.

 Other Vitamins and Minerals

 Kiwi also contains several other vitamins that can help boost the immune system and improve blood clotting.
 The other vitamins and minerals you can find in kiwi include vitamins E, K, and B6.
 Magnesium and iron levels are also boosted by eating kiwi.

 Potassium is important to maintain blood pressure, and it helps regulate the heart.
 It can help reduce the risk of heart-related problems later in life, so most experts recommend adding it to your guinea pig’s diet as often as possible.